 I definitely preferred the Tonga guy’s tale for it was more interesting.
 While I may never know the truth, I sure would like to explore this one for its story and its unique construction.
 Each level of the Satkhanda was built with diminishing height and that itself makes it unique.

-Architecture of the Rumi Darwaza
+The architecture of the Rumi Darwaza

 Rumi Darwaza is a perfect example of how seamlessly the cultures of India blend into each other.
 While the intricate designs of Mughals or Persian India dominated the overall structure, the Rajputan Chhatris (umbrella-shaped pavilions) added its unique touch to this extremely ornate gateway.
+At the same time, you cannot say that the architectural style was Mughal as the construction of this gate was done in a typical Awadhi style – with bricks and limestone – quite like the Bara Imambara.

 They say that in its days of glory, a huge lantern lit its top while jets of water around its arched gateway gave it a feel of the bud of a flower.
 I definitely can imagine that for even today, without the sprays, it looked like a floral extravaganza.
 It is not wrong to state that this was truly one glamorous and befitting end to a gorgeous heritage trail of Lucknow.
 It definitely, is one unmissable place in Lucknow.